Theoretical study of electronic structure of erbium and fermium: Results

 \section{Results}

 The results for Fm are presented in Table~\ref{t:Fm}.
-As it is expected the spectrum of Fm is very similar to those of Er.
-There are some differences too mostly caused by relativistic effects which are expected to be about two times larger in Fm than in Er.
-To understand the difference we compare uppermost single-electron $7s,7p$ and $6d$ orbitals of Fm to the $6s,6p$ and $5d$ orbitals of Er.
-Fig.~\ref{f:ErFm} shows upper components of the Er and Fm orbitals.
-Stronger relativistic effects of Fm move the $7s_{1/2}$ and $7p_{1/2}$ orbitals closer to the nucleus than similar $6s_{1/2}$ and $6p_{1/2}$ orbitals in Er.
-This is because relativistic effects are stronger on short distances where $s$ and $p_{1/2}$ orbitals are not small.
-Direct relativistic effects act as attraction to the nucleus.
-In contrast, the $p_{3/2}$, $d_{3/2}$ and $d_{5/2}$ are small on short distances and relativistic effects in them dominate by exchange interaction with $s_{1/2}$ and $p_{1/2}$ orbitals of atomic core.
-Therefore, the $7p_{3/2}$, $6d_{3/2}$ and $6d_{5/2}$ orbitals of Fm are father from the nucleus than corresponding orbitals of Er.
-The trend is further illustrated by the data in Table~\ref{t:spd} which presents single-electron DHF energies of the considered states.
-Note that both, Fig.~\ref{f:ErFm} and Table~\ref{t:spd} show that the difference between Er and Fm is relatively small.
-This means that the spectra of two atoms should be similar and that numerical uncertainty in calculated data for Fm is similar to those of Er.
+As expected, the spectrum of Fm is very similar to Er.
+There are some differences, mostly caused by relativistic effects, which are expected to be about two times larger in Fm than in Er.
+To understand the difference, we compare the outermost single-electron $7s,7p$ and $6d$ orbitals of Fm to the $6s,6p$ and $5d$ orbitals of Er.
+The orbitals have a form

+Here $f(r)$ and $g(r)$ are the upper and lower radial components of the wave function, $\mathbf{n}=\mathbf{r}/r$, $\alpha$ is the fine structure constant, $\tilde{l}= l-2j$, $\Omega_{jlm}(\mathbf{n})$ is a spherical spinor.
+Fig.~\ref{f:ErFm} shows the upper components $f(r)$ of the Er and Fm orbitals.
+Stronger relativistic effects of Fm move the $7s$ and $7p_{1/2}$ orbitals closer to the nucleus than similar $6s$ and $6p_{1/2}$ orbitals in Er.
+This is because relativistic effects are stronger at short distances from the nucleus, where densities of the $s$ and $p_{1/2}$ states are not negligible.
+On these distances relativistic effects associated with the Dirac equation act as an attraction to the nucleus.
+In contrast, the densities of the $p_{3/2}$, $d_{3/2}$ and $d_{5/2}$ states are small near the nucleus and relativistic effects manifest themselves via exchange interaction with the $s$ and $p_{1/2}$ orbitals of the atomic core.
+Therefore, the $7p_{3/2}$, $6d_{3/2}$ and $6d_{5/2}$ orbitals of Fm are farther from the nucleus than the corresponding orbitals of Er.
+The trend is further illustrated by the data in Table~\ref{t:spd}, which presents single-electron HF energies of the considered states, including also the $4f$ and $5f$ states.
+Note that both Fig.~\ref{f:ErFm} and Table~\ref{t:spd} show that the difference between Er and Fm is relatively small.
+This means that the spectra of the two atoms should be similar and that numerical uncertainty in calculated data for Fm is similar to that of Er.

-Table~\ref{t:Fm} shows calculated odd-parity states of Fm, which are connected to the ground state via the electric dipole transition.
-Corresponding transition rates are also presented to indicate which transitions might be easier to observe.
+Table~\ref{t:Fm} shows the calculated odd-parity states of Fm, which are connected to the ground state via electric dipole transitions.
+The corresponding transition rates are also presented to indicate which transitions might be easier to observe.
 There is good agreement with available experimental data and MCDF calculations~\cite{Fm1,Fm2}.
-However, it is clear that large number of states were missed in previous studies.
+However, it is clear that a large number of states were missed in previous studies.